Online Marketing: The Buying Process

 Stage 4: Purchase Decision

 “At this point, the customer has explored multiple options, they understand pricing and payment options and they are deciding whether to move forward with the purchase or not” B2C.
-In a perfect world customers would know what they wanted and would make the decision quick and easy.
+In a perfect world, customers would know what they wanted and would make the decision quickly and easily.
 But even after careful research and a comparison of different products and brands the customer can still walk away.
-It is then that the marketer can “remind customers of why they wanted to make the purchase the first time” B2C and reaffirm their product/service’s ability to solve the problem that was identified in Stage 1 and.
+It is then that the marketer can “remind customers of why they wanted to make the purchase the first time” B2C and reaffirm their product/service’s ability to solve the problem that was identified in Stage 1.

 Stage 5: Purchase

 Congratulations!
 The purchase has been made and everyone is happy.
-The process then concludes with a post purchase evaluation.
-The customer will then decide if they liked your product are not.
+The process then concludes with a post-purchase evaluation.
+The customer will then decide if they like your product are not.
 If they are dissatisfied, they may ask for a return.
 Do not take this as a failure, instead take this thought:

 “Your most unhappy customers are your greatest source of learning.”- Bill Gates